Do you offer free consultations?

 I’m thinking of getting a divorce, what should I do?

-What is the difference between a contested and uncontested divorce?
+What is the difference between a “contested” and an “uncontested” divorce?

-First things first, an Uncontested Divorce is one where both parties have an agreement.
+First things first, an “uncontested” divorce is one where both parties already have an agreement, or can work out one on their own.
 Neither of you will contest or challenge the settlement agreement.
-A contested divorce, on the other hand, is where the parties do not have an agreement.
-A contested divorce usually involves a lot of back and forth between the parties whether it be about custody or finances.
+A “contested” divorce, on the other hand, is where the parties do not have an agreement, and probably cannot come up with one on their own.
+A contested divorce usually involves a lot of back and forth between the parties, whether it be about custody or finances.
 If you cannot come to an agreement on your own– it means it is contested.

 What are some things I should talk to my spouse about if I want to have an uncontested divorce?